toddmotto/angularjs-styleguide/README.md

     </div>
     ```

-  - In the DOM we get a variable per controller, which aids nested controller methods avoiding any `$parent` calls
+  - In the DOM we get a variable per controller, which aids nested controller methods, avoiding any `$parent` calls

-  - The `controllerAs` syntax uses `this` inside controllers which gets bound to `$scope`
+  - The `controllerAs` syntax uses `this` inside controllers, which gets bound to `$scope`

     ```javascript
     // bad